jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 C:\Program Files (x86)\Quest Software\Spotlight on SQL Server
 ```

 Do not install the Spotlight Client in the same location as an existing (but different entity of) Spotlight.
-If you install a different Spotlight after you have installed Spotlight Enterprise, do not install the new Spotlight in the Spotlight Enterprise directory.
+If you install a different Spotlight after you have installed Spotlight on SQL Server Enterprise, do not install the new Spotlight in the Spotlight on SQL Server Enterprise directory.

 ### The Spotlight Diagnostic Server